svkampen/mangela_c64_demo/README.md

   1  1  1  1 1 1 1 1 = 255
 ~~~~

 For all of you reading this thinking “__WRONG!__, the Commodore 64 can count higher than 255!” – yes, it can.
-It has a 16-bit address/memory bus and can allocate 64 KB memory by using two bytes (high and low byte) to form an address location.
-The individual bytes taking up memory space can only, however, have the value 0 to 255.
+The 6510 CPU has a 16-bit address bus and can talk to 64 KB memory by using two bytes (high and low byte) to form a higher number.
+The individual bytes taking up memory space can however only have a value of 0 to 255.

 Congratulations, you now know more about the fundamentals of computers and software development than most of the population of this planet.
 You're welcome.